Thursday, August 26, 2010

 Blueberry Sacrament

 Making a blueberry crisp is like a southern Michigan tea ceremony.
-The act of "eating dessert” can be secondary to following the steps from a grandmother's recipe card.
+The act of "eating dessert” can be secondary to following the steps from a grandmother's recipe.
 Kids hover at the kitchen door in anticipation and ask, "How long before it's ready?"
 It's one of many rituals -- a sacrament that blesses the summer.

 Saturday, July 10, 2010